kimutaiamos/quotes-app/README.md

 our website is build with little knowledge in the three language,it is however,open to anyone who would wish to contribute to our project. you can also refer here https://stackoverflow.com/questions/8503559/what-is-linting to learn more and run tests. software methods and tools refer herehttp://www.methodsandtools.com/archive/archive.php?id=33.
+## Live link
+Here's the link to the project's [https://github.com/kimutaiamos/quotes-app.git]